JetTypes/.github/profile/README.md

 ## Links

 > [!WARNING]
-> These links may be outdated
-> or not used anymore, please check the official links pages first.
+> These links may be outdated or > no longer in use.
+Please check > the official links pages first.

 - [Software]
 - [Compilers]